What Are Wage & Hour Claims?

 - Failing to track or pay overtime wages

 - Failing to follow the rules on final paychecks

 Unfortunately, California wage and hour law violations occur all too frequently.
 In some cases, these violations are unintentional – the employer may simply be unaware of his or her legal duties.
 However, in other cases, employers deliberately violate the law to avoid paying employees the wages they are entitled to.
 By filing a wage and hour claim, employees whose rights have been violated can pursue financial compensation for their losses.

 How an Experienced CA Employment Law Attorney Can Help

 Wage and hour laws were put in place to ensure that California employees are paid fairly, and employers who fail to comply with state wage and hour laws, whether their actions are intentional or not, can face fines and lawsuits.
 If your employer has failed to pay you minimum wage or the appropriate wages for overtime hours, or if your employer requires that you continue working through a meal break or rest period, you may be entitled to compensation in the form of a wage and hour claim.
 A knowledgeable employment law attorney in California can help you determine the nature of the violation and decide your best course of action, which may include filing a wage and hour lawsuit in California court.
-Our attorney at Davtyan PLC have extensive experience handling California wage and hour claims and will work tirelessly to get you the compensation you deserve.
+Our attorney at Davtyan Law Firm have extensive experience handling California wage and hour claims and will work tirelessly to get you the compensation you deserve.